 But he's certainly no relic.
 He may now be 67, with 27 years at WPP under his belt, during which time it's grown to become the world's pre-eminent marcomms businesses, but Sorrell has lost none of that old competitive edge.
-He watched as the MT Leader's award was scooped year after year in the noughties by Sir Terry Leahy.
-And he recalled that the winner way back in 2002 was Lord Browne.
+He watched as the Management Today Leader's award was scooped year after year in the noughties by supermarket chain Tesco's Sir Terry Leahy.
+And he recalled that the winner way back in 2002 was BP's Lord Browne.
 He follows such things assiduously.

 It's a Monday and he has just flown in from Germany to the desk he has occupied for donkey's years in Farm Street, in London's Mayfair.
 He is beaming when we meet - and why shouldn't he be?
 The man who is the longest-standing FTSE 100 CEO, the father of the blue-chip house, is still in there day-in, day-out, battling.
 The restless Sorrell is the world's most unrepentant micro-manager - a term he takes as a compliment.

 "WPP is always a work in progress," he says.
 "I got up this morning and found out we'd won a piece of business, then I heard this afternoon that we'd lost one.
 Losing something still gets to me, because with this one I felt I found out about it too late.
 If I'd known earlier there was a problem I might have been able to make a difference."

 This article originally appeared on the website of Management Today, the sister publication of PRWeek at Haymarket Media.
 Continue reading MT's interview with Sir Martin Sorrell here, where he discusses divorce, material wealth, and France being "a big worry".